mynenikoteshwarrao/BunExpressSetup/README.md

 A CLI tool that generates Bun-based API projects with Express.js and MongoDB setup.
 This tool creates a complete, production-ready API project structure with authentication, security middleware, and best practices built-in.

+## ⚠️ Development Version Disclaimer

+**Current Version: 1.0.3 - Initial Development Release**

+This is an early development version and may contain errors, bugs, or security vulnerabilities.
+Please use with caution:

+- **Review all generated code** before using in production environments
+- **Test thoroughly** in development environments first
+- **Update dependencies** to latest secure versions after generation
+- **Implement proper security measures** for production deployment
+- **Use at your own discretion and risk**

+This software is provided "as-is" without warranty of any kind.
+Always review and validate generated code before production use.

 ## Features

 - **Bun Runtime**: Optimized for speed with modern JavaScript runtime